erikma/Stuff/README.md

 Upgrade to an RPi 3: Very obviously faster in all respects.
 No overclocking with raspi-config but things are fine with the Cortex A8 ARM core and 1200 MHz clock.
 No particular lag with the Spigot server even with regular view distance, villager spawning, and other default options turned on.
 Winner!

 Note: Only PC/Mac versions of MineCraft, running at the current version of the server you can see in the runminecraft.sh file in this repo, can connect.
-IPad/Android MineCraft PE editions cannot connect.
+IPad/Android MineCraft PE editions cannot connect, even if you point it at the PC server default port.
 Perhaps the "Better Together" MineCraft version for IPad coming out summer of 2017 could possibly interoperate.

 ## Setting Up a WiFi Adapter for Disconnected Car Use
 Let's start with the wifi adapter, our TP-Link.